 Vodafone offers two plans with this unlimited capped-speed data — the $55 Red Plus plan and $65 Red Plus plan.
 Both of these postpaid plans are available as 12-month SIM-only plans and as plans bundled with a new phone.
 Telstra’s range of four postpaid plans all come with no excess data charges, so once you’ve gone over your plan’s data inclusion, you can continue using data, but at the capped speed.
 These plans are also available as SIM-only and bundled with a new device.

 If you’re interested in any of these ‘unlimited’ plans from Telstra and Vodafone, and you’re looking for a new phone, both telcos offer the latest devices from Apple and other brands including Samsung and Huawei.
-The following table shows a range of 64GB iPhone XS plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, smallest to largest.
+The following table shows a range of 64GB iPhone 11 Pro plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 This is a selection of products including links to our referral partners.